nathandaven/traveller-gba/README.md

 **Welcome to my game!**

+## Requirements
+    - A Gameboy Advance remulator is required
+    - Visualboy Advacne is reccomend on the desktop, foudn on Windows, MacOS, and Linux distros: https://vba-m.com

 ## Objectives:
     - Multiple quests to complete across the map.
     - Once the player earns three keys, they may enter the dungeon and beat the final boss.